timfong888/cartesia-firebase-function/README.md

 ### Authentication

-Requests must include a Bearer token in the authorization field.
-The function supports multiple token formats and extracts user IDs for logging.
+Requests must include a Bearer token that matches one of the tokens configured in the `AUTH_TOKENS` Firebase secret.
+Tokens should be in the format `user_{userId}_{randomString}` for proper user ID extraction.

 ## 🛠️ Development